If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.

 How did they do it?
 Can this model be replicated?

-First of all you need to start from the basics.
-If speed of response is to be achieved, the population must know as much as possible about this disease.
-The whole West must know the signs to watch out for.
+First of all, we need to start from the basics.
+If we want to achieve a speed of response, the population must know as much as possible about this disease.
+The entire West must know the signs to pay attention to.

 The two initial symptoms are commonly fever and dry cough.